ds-tutorials/grav/pages/02.base-tutorial/03.creating-content/02.adding-media/docs.md

 !
 Note that the Page Media section will not initially be available on a new page.
 Any new page must be saved first before images can be added.
 This is because Grav will not create the page folder until after the first save, but that folder is where images uploaded to the page are saved.

+If you are using the images from flickr, download _The Southern Milkyway, New Zealand_.
+I have saved it as milky-way.png.
 When we have added and saved an image, the content editor will show it in the media box.

 ![The milky-way.png image is shown in the Page Media box where the text 'Drop your files here etc.' used to be.](added-media.png)